ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 ## Avro {#avro}

-In Avro format ClickHouse reads its schema from the data and converts to ClickHouse schema using the following types match:
+In Avro format ClickHouse reads its schema from the data and converts it to ClickHouse schema using the following type matches:

 | Avro data type                     | ClickHouse data type                                                           |
 |------------------------------------|--------------------------------------------------------------------------------|